If your thyroid workup was just TSH, you got the first page of the story.

 My TSH is normal but I still have symptoms.
 Can you help?

 This is exactly who we help, and it is one of the most common scenarios we see.
 TSH alone misses critical information: poor T4-to-T3 conversion, elevated Reverse T3 (which blocks your active hormone), suboptimal Free T3 levels, and autoimmune thyroid activity.
-Thorough testing almost always reveals the missing piece that explains why you still feel terrible despite a 'normal' TSH.
+Thorough testing almost always reveals the missing piece that explains why you still don't feel right despite a 'normal' TSH.

 Do you prescribe desiccated thyroid (Armour, NP Thyroid)?